theo-armour/theo-armour.github.io/snippets/snippets/1-activity-teodoro.md

-# Activities
+# Activity teodoro

 During the day

 Six hours of programming

-Things to do of an evening -  in 18 minute theodoros
+Things to do of an evening - in 18 minute teodoros

 * Write an email to somebody

+## Fidgetty

+* Try window open then window.close() to display a message on top of screen for a few seconds
+	* Click anywhere to close??

 ## morning things

-paint nails
+* clean & paint nails
-hairy bits ear nose
+* hairy bits ear nose
-5 minute shampoo
+* 5 minute shampoo
 house cleaning
 left foot
 right foot
-wash truss
 update messages
 eating chart